bchawes/OBJ-Renderer-in-C/README.md

 # OBJ-Renderer-in-C
-A quick test of software based rendering in C!
+A quick test of CPU based rendering in C!